boog9/decoder-yolox/README.md

 # decoder-yolox

 This repository contains Docker build files for the video-processing pipeline described in the project documentation.
-The images target Ubuntu 22.04 with NVIDIA GPUs and Python 3.10.
+The images target Ubuntu 22.04 with NVIDIA GPUs and Python 3.10+.
+The court-detector service is built on Python 3.11.

 ## Docker Images